shirshak55/Mikrotik-Theme/readme.md

 After sending please ping me once.

 ## Contributing
 * I don't want to lie but I will only update this project when somebody find a problem.
-And I am not financially stront to support these project as I don't have time.
+And I am not financially strong to support these project as I don't have time.
 However I can give you paid support.
 For that lets discuss `bloggervista@gmail.com`
+* This doesn't mean I don't care about it.
+I will keep updating if I find any problem.

 ## Security
 If you discover any security related issue, please email `bloggervista@gmail.com` .